 Developed innovative policy options, recommendations and monitoring system collectively to persistent development challenges in the future for inclusive and sustainable development of Thailand.

-Strengthened capacity of policy makers, government officials, and development practitioners in Thailand in terms of knowledge, skills, and hands-on experience for developing policy innovation.
+Strengthened capacity of policy makers, government officials, and development practitioners at all levels and with equal gender participation in Thailand in terms of knowledge, skills, and hands-on experience for developing policy innovation.

+Strengthened and development of innovators’ network who bring expertise and experience in creating better innovations through hands-on learning.

-Better quality of life of Thai people resulted from increased in effectiveness and efficiency of public policy and development strategy, public service, and governance.
+Better quality of life of Thai people, particularly of vulnerable and marginalised groups, resulted from increased in effectiveness and efficiency of public policy and development strategy, public service, and governance.

 Enhanced role of Thailand to become a centre of policy innovation in the region.